Iterators

 for <name> in <expression>:

-2. Then, the __iter__ method is invoked on that value.
+__iter__method is invoked on that value. - Until a

 Some trivia: [[CS61A/Labs/Lab06#Q6]]